 So far, many small businesses have been temporarily closed down because of self-imposed social distancing or government-mandated lockdown.
 If the circumstances prevail, they will be forced to shut down business indefinitely.
 These businesses need interest-free loans and cash buffers that can help them pay for their works and keep their doors open.

 The good news is that this pandemic cannot last forever, and things will surely turn around.
 In the meantime, here are a few points that might be able to help you survive and keep your doors open post-COVID-19.

 To survive the pandemic, you need to utilize the cash in hand wisely.
 Therefore, the first step is to cut unnecessary expenses immediately.
 Experts are urging small businesses to perform a financial triage that includes strict budgeting, restricting spending, and considering lay-offs.
 Primarily, small businesses should cut any business function that is not vital; value-added or augmented features should go first.
 For instance, reduce travel spending, transportation costs, vacation or holiday budgets, etc. Moreover, make a list of all other expenses that your business can cut down and use that money to sustain your primary functions.
 Analyze all the unnecessary costs that aren’t earning you any revenue, and cut them down for now.

 Policies are just as crucial for small businesses as large businesses.
-It’s critical to have strict policies regarding everything, and communicating them clearly to your employees.
-Follow the guidelines given by the relevant departments, and government, and cancel all large gatherings.
+It’s critical to have strict policies regarding everything and to communicate them clearly to your employees.
+Follow the guidelines given by the relevant departments and government, and cancel all large gatherings.
 If there are urgent meetings, use digital platforms and conference calls.

 Remote Work & Flexible Timings